Udûn (The Lord of the Rings: The Rings of Power): Visual effects

 Visual effects for the episode were created by Industrial Light & Magic (ILM), Wētā FX, Method Studios, Rodeo FX, DNEG, Rising Sun Pictures, Cause and FX, Atomic Arts, and Cantina Creative.
 The different vendors were overseen by visual effects supervisor Jason Smith.
 DNEG was responsible for augmenting the action scenes, adding additional Orcs, horses, and Númenóreans to make the scenes feel more "dense".
 These were all based on scans of real horses and people rather than being created from scratch by the visual effects team.
-A shot of the Orcs crossing a bridge to tower of Ostirith with their torches reflecting in the water was designed by Disenhof and Brändström in virtual production.
+A shot of the Orcs crossing a bridge to the tower of Ostirith with their torches reflecting in the water was designed by Disenhof and Brändström in virtual production.
 They filmed the camera movement as best they could in the backlot where the tower set was built and handed that to the visual effects team to complete.

 Wētā, ILM, and Rising Sun all contributed to the water and volcano effects at the end of the episode.
 Wētā created Ostirith and handled shots of water flowing from the dam into the Orcs' tunnels; ILM was responsible for the water inside the tunnels, using scans of the real tunnel sets, and the initial eruption; and Rising Sun created the ash cloud and falling lava in the village.
 The visual effects team studied real-life volcanic eruptions as reference for the sequence, including the eruption of Mount Vesuvius in 79 AD and the 1980 eruption of Mount St. Helens, as well as the more recent 2021 Cumbre Vieja volcanic eruption and the 2019 Whakaari / White Island eruption.
 They also looked at films that feature volcanic eruptions.
 Producer Ron Ames compared the episode's version to an atomic bomb.
 Based on their research, Smith wanted to have a clear timeline of the characters seeing the eruption, hearing it, and being hit with a shockwave.
-The design of Mount Doom was influenced by its depiction in Jackson's films as well as Tolkien's own illustrations and description.
+The design of Mount Doom was influenced by its depiction in Jackson's films as well as Tolkien's illustrations and descriptions.